Canon EOS R1 Review

 With equivalent technology, the larger the sensor, the more light captured and the lower the noise levels in the comparable final image.
 The larger image circle requires a longer focal length for the same composition, and the longer focal length creates a differentiatingly stronger background blur that isolates subjects, making them stand out from a non-distracting background.

 Here is the Canon EOS R1 test image.
 That link is preloaded with a comparison against the Canon EOS R3.
 Yes, the lenses are different, with the R3 tested behind the Canon RF 70-200mm F2.8 L IS USM Lens.
 However, both lenses produce outstanding image quality and are essentially distortion-free at the tested focal lengths.
-The R1 and R3 resolution is the same, as expected.
+The R1 resolution and R3 resolution appear the same, as expected.

-A higher resolution image sensor shows its advantage in this test, and the The comparison against the R5 Mark II shows this.
+A higher resolution image sensor shows its advantage in this test, and the comparison against the R5 Mark II shows this.

 The R3 has a normal ISO range of 100-102400 in 1/3 and 1/2 stop increments, with extended ISO 50 (L), 204800 (H1), and 409600 (H2) available.
 The marketing department is always quick to state a camera's ISO range, but ... the usable settings within that range are what really matter, and I immediately dismiss the highest settings as having an unacceptable SNR (Signal-to-Noise Ratio).

-The Kodak color block test chart is a rather boring subject that I photograph for hours during each camera test.
+The Kodak color block test chart is a boring subject that I photograph for hours during each camera test.
 Sensor technology improvements (including onboard circuitry) implemented by sensors seldom show up on a specification chart, but they do show up in pictures of a color block chart.

 Canon EOS R1 ISO Noise Comparison

 The smoothly colored Kodak color patches test chart subject combined with, unless otherwise specified, no noise reduction processing (a key point) makes noise especially noticeable compared to detailed scenes that better hide noise levels.
 Noise reduction processing can improve upon the noise level seen in these images, but noise reduction can be applied to images from every camera, reducing its differentiation.
 So, avoiding noise reduction in the comparison levels the playing field.
-The Canon RAW-captured noise test images were processed in Canon Digital Photo Professional (DPP) with the Standard Picture Style and Sharpness = "1" (0-10 scale).

 When using the comparison feature of the site's camera noise tool, let your eyes discern the results.
-The even colors found in these test charts make noise readily apparent relative to most real-life subjects as detail in a scene will far better hide the noise.
+The even colors found in these test charts make noise readily apparent relative to most real-life subjects, as detail in a scene will far better hide the noise.
 If you can't easily see the difference in a comparison, it is unlikely that you will recognize it in real-world results.

 Comparing same-size imaging sensors, the lower the resolution, the larger the photosites.
 Larger pixel wells can collect photons at a higher rate than smaller ones (like a larger bucket in the rain), generating a higher SNR (Signal to Noise Ratio) that results in lower noise levels.
 Therefore, do not expect pixel-level noise performance from an ultra-high-resolution imaging sensor to match that from a similar generation low-resolution imaging sensor.